Alan J. BerteauOf Counsel

 It is no surprise that Alan effectively leverages technology when managing complex lawsuits with many moving parts and constituents.
 From mapping and litigation support software to the management and prosecution of class actions with 10,000+ plaintiffs and other document-intensive litigation, Alan brings the requisite know-how to effectively streamline electronic discovery and compliance, electronically stored information (ESI), electronic information management, and retention and destructive policies and protocol.

-- Defense of legacy and toxic tort lawsuits since 1995
+- Defense of legacy and toxic tort lawsuits throughout Louisiana since 1995

-- Defense of a major industrial facility in a series of class action lawsuits by over 15,000 individuals resulting from air emissions
+- Defense of a major industrial facility in a series of class action lawsuits by 15,000+ individuals resulting from air emissions

-- Defense of petroleum exploration and production companies in class action lawsuits relating to soil and groundwater contamination, damage to leased property through long-term production activities, and damage to wetlands, including loss of soil through erosion
+- Defense of petroleum exploration and production companies in lawsuits involving soil and groundwater contamination, damage to leased property through long-term production activities, and damage to wetlands, including loss of soil through erosion

-- Defense of wood processing plant in class action lawsuit relating to long-term emissions
+- Defense of a wood processing plant in a class action lawsuit relating to long-term emissions

 - Defense of clients in class action commercial litigation